-UF Health Shands Hospital is ranked as the #17 urology program in the nation by U.S. News & World Report.
+UF Health Shands Hospital is ranked among the top urology programs in the nation and is ranked in the highest category for prostate cancer surgery by U.S. News & World Report.

 Urinary (or bladder) incontinence occurs when you are not able to keep urine from leaking out of your urethra.
 The urethra is the tube that carries urine out of your body from your bladder.
 You may leak urine from time to time.
 Or, you may not be able to hold any urine.

 The three main types of urinary incontinence are:

 - Stress incontinence -- occurs during activities like coughing, sneezing, laughing, or exercise.

 - Urge incontinence -- occurs as a result of a strong, sudden need to urinate immediately.
 Then the bladder squeezes and you lose urine.
 You don't have enough time after you feel the need to urinate to get to the bathroom before you do urinate.

 - Overflow incontinence -- occurs when the bladder does not empty and the volume of urine exceeds its capacity.
 This leads to dribbling.